 You may drag the video and place it on any part of your screen so it fits well with other apps you are working on.
 You can even resize the window by hovering your cursor over the corners of the window and dragging the corners outwards.

 To disable the mode, simply click on the icon appearing at the bottom-right corner of the video window.
-You’ll be back to the YouTube website.
+You’ll be back on the YouTube website.

 Use ‘Picture in Picture’ Mode for Vimeo Videos

 Unlike YouTube, Vimeo doesn’t offer the option to enable PiP mode by right-clicking on a video.
 However, the option is available if you use the Safari browser to access the site.